cloud-native-toolkit/site-developer-guide/docs/learning/dev-setup.md

 - a laptop or workstation running Linux, MacOS or MS Windows.
 If running linux you may need to adapt some of the instructions to match your Linux distribution
 - a web browser, capable of running modern web sites
 - an active, public, [GitHub](https://github.com){: target=_blank} account
-- access to a Kubernetes/OpenShift cluster.
+- access to a Red Hat OpenShift cluster.
 If one has not been provided or you did not set one up please work through the [Install](../setup/setup-options.md){: target=_blank} section to get access to a cluster.

 This guide assumes that you have some basic knowledge of Kubernetes, Docker, and modern software delivery techniques including CI/CD.
 There are some suggested educational materials listed in the [Resources](../resources/resources.md){: target=_blank} section.